Shivangi2250/Workout-Tracker/README.md

 # Workout-Tracker
-Workout Tracker is a python project which keeps daily track of the exercise you do.
+Workout Tracker is a useful program that keeps daily track of the exercise you do.